oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 ### Scratch disk

 For now we'll use a scratch disk on the host (created by libvirt).
-As a future work, we'll consider to create a scratch disk using qcow2 format for every disk in the backup.
+A scratch disk is created using qcow2 format for every disk in the backup.
 The disk must have enough space to hold the current data in the top layer of an image.

 #### Use case 1 - running 2 backup solutions in the same time